soumyadipdas37/finescoop.github.io/source/_posts/stupid_lloyds_bank_customer_adviser_27_sold_account_details_for_50_each_to_gambling_addict.md

 extends: _layouts.post
 section: content
 image: https://i.dailymail.co.uk/1s/2020/08/29/17/32541338-0-image-a-2_1598720187919.jpg
-title: 'Stupid' Lloyds Bank customer adviser, 27, sold account details for £50 each to gambling addict
+title: Stupid Lloyds Bank customer adviser, 27, sold account details for £50 each to gambling addict
 description: Jaspreet Marwaha, from Birmingham, gave the information of more than 80 accounts to Mohammed Saif Maqsood who swiped between £82,000 and £92,000 from them.
 date: 2020-03-02
 categories: [latest]